 This graphical property means that vector images are infinitely scalable.
 They can be enlarged or reduced with no quality loss.

 This makes them the preferred file type for web logos and large-scale prints.

 Vector images consist of three basic components: points, lines, and polygons.

 Vector points are basically x,y coordinates.
 They don’t have dimensions and usually represent single data points.

 In GIS mapping, vector points illustrate features too small to be drawn at scale.

-If you created a map only of the city, you could use lines to draw the city’s boundary.
+For example, if you're creating a map of a specific city, you'd use lines to draw the city's boundaries.
 However, create a map of the entire country and that boundary is no longer visible - so a labeled point is used instead.

-The map below illustrates this concept perfectly: representing all the state capitals as a labeled, star-shaped point.
+This image of Colorado illustrates this concept perfectly: the state capital being represented as a labeled point.

-Vector lines are a series of interconnected vector points.
+Vector lines are a series of connected vector points.